Skip to main content

 Although the Wadden Sea can be conceptually divided into separate basins during calm conditions, wind-driven currents and storm surges may lead to inter-basin flow and transport over the tidal watersheds (Duran-Matute et al., 2016).

 This page titled 9.3.1: Introduction is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Judith Bosboom & Marcel J.F.
-Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform.